xiyu1984/Blog/docs/zk/vivid zero-knowledge proof.md

     - *boundary constraints*: the start and the end values of the *execution trace*.
 Normally, the *inputs* and *outputs* of the computation.
 Sometimes *constant* values at arbitrary places of the *execution trace*.
     - *transition constraints*: intuitively, it's the calculation steps in the computation itself, as the 'relationships'(formally constraint) between consecutive states tuples in the *execution trace* are established by the calculation steps.

-Now let's dissect the composition of the computation in another view, the variable part and the invariable part:
+Now let's dissect a concrete computation in another view, the variable part and the invariable part:
 - **variable part**: the values in the *execution trace*.
 These parts are variable according to the concrete values of the *inputs* and *outputs* of the computation.
 - **unvariable part**: the *transition constraints*.
 Intuitively, this part can be considered as the fixed structure of the computation.